 Working with offenders

-In the Netherlands adolescent first offenders in sexual assault cases may be required to follow the educational programme Respect Limits focused on attitudes and skills aimed at preventing future sexual offences.
+In the Netherlands adolescent first offenders in sexual assault cases may be required to follow the educational programme Ken je grens focused on attitudes and skills aimed at preventing future sexual offences.
 Rutgers is the provider of these mandatory educational programmes.

 Health care providers